ArchipelagoMW/Archipelago/docs/api.md

 Items are all things that can "drop" for your game.
 This may be RPG items like weapons, could as well be technologies you normally research in a research tree.

-Each item has a name and an ID (also "code"), a `progression` flag and will be assigned to a location when rolling a seed.
-Items with `progression` will be placed early and moved around to produce some balancing.
-Name has to be unique in each game, the ID needs to be unique accross all games.
+Each item has a name and an ID (also "code"), a `advancement` flag and will be assigned to a location when rolling a seed.
+Advancement items will be assigned to locations with higher priority and moved around to meet defined rules and `progression_balancing`.

 Special items with ID `None` can mark events (read below).